merlionctc/cs107-FinalProject/AutoDiff/README.md

 For working parents, we will accomodate for their time if they would like a closer contact and discuss about our package implementation.
 For people from different countries or non-native English speakers, rural communities, we would be willing to receive their feedback and contribution through all channels.
 We could be reached via email, phone, letter or any other means plausible.
 We will also use translator to help accomodate for language barriers if it is needed.

+For people with disabilities, we will be happy to provide accommodations, inluding but not limiting to sign language explanation and hearing assitance.
+We are happy to go with more detail if you feel needed.

+We want to make our biggest effort to create an inclusive learning and communication environment for all the users and members from the science community that supports a diversity of thoughts, perspectives, and experiences, and honors the identities.
+To help achieve it:

+* If you feel anything such as the name and the written records that disturb you in this software, please let us know.

+* If you feel anything improper in our future maintanance and development process, please let us know

+* As we welcome everyone to contribute, we shall all strive to honor the diversity of each other